Welcome to METEO 469!

 Registered students should begin by reading through the Course Orientation, located in the navigation menu.

 Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback and earn academic credit.

 Quick Facts about METEO 469

-- Overview - METEO 469 is a required course for the Bachelor of Arts in Energy Sustainability and Policy on-line degree program, geared towards students who are able to study only part-time and at a distance.
+- Overview - METEO 469 is a required course for the Bachelor of Arts in Energy Sustainability and Policy online degree program, geared towards students who are able to study only part-time and at a distance.
 This course provides an introduction to global warming and climate change, covering the basic science, projected impacts, and approaches to mitigation.
-Watch this introduction video by the course author, Michael Mann:

-- Learning Environment - This web site provides the primary instructional materials for the course.
-The Resources menu on the left links to important supporting materials, while the Course Outline menu links to the course lessons.
-ANGEL, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications and submission tools for the course.
+- Learning Environment - This website provides the primary instructional materials for the course.
+The Resources menu links to important supporting materials, while the Course Outline menu links to the course lessons.
+Canvas, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications and submission tools for the course.